Mr. Bean: The Animated Series: Home media

 Mr. Bean: The Animated Series has been released on DVD by A&E Home Video in Region 1, and by Universal Pictures Home Entertainment in Regions 2 and 4.
-In the United States, the first series of the show were released in its entirety on six volumes, while in the United Kingdom and Australia, the six volumes only contained 47 out of all the 52 episodes, with the remaining episodes instead appearing as extra features on DVDs of the original live-action sitcom.
+In the United States, the first series of the show were released in its entirety on six volumes, while in the United Kingdom and Australia, the six volumes only contained 47 out of all the 52 episodes, with the remaining episodes instead appearing as extra features on DVDs of the original live-action sitcom and The feature film.

 The reason for this was that when the five episodes were classified by the British Board of Film Classification in the United Kingdom, they were each given a PG certificate instead of a U certificate unlike the other episodes.
 It was then decided that all DVDs of the series should have a U certificate each, resulting in the five PG-rated episodes not being included.

 In Region 4, the DVD Mr. Bean: The Animated Series: Series 2, Volume 3 – Racing Adventures was an exclusive product for Big W; nowadays, it is no longer available.